Complete Margazhi Guide to Chennai Temples: Discover Vaikunta Ekadasi, Arudra Darshan

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Margazhi Masam in Chennai?
+What makes Margazhi Masam in Chennai significant?